 “I just think it is going to be a great experience,” said band director Michael Richardson.
 “This is something I’ve been thinking about doing for several years, with having an opportunity like this almost literally in our backyard it was just too good to pass up.”

-The performance theme, Bioluminescence, is an eight-minute long, four part performance, with different movements from the band and color guard.
+The performance theme, Lumina, is an eight-minute long, four part performance, with different movements from the band and color guard.
 Each movement and part focuses on a different part of the deep sea.

 “The setting is the very deep ocean, like to the point where you can’t see the sun,” said Richardson.
 “It is pitch black and what we are trying to do is we are trying to set scenes of different underwater creatures that have that glowing color, that bioluminescence.”